-With over 35 performances in their first two years and a tremendously successful debut album, Dawn, The Jazz Council looks forward to taking over the entire Kootenays, the rest of BC, Canada, and finally, the whole world.
+With over 40 performances behind them, new material in the works, and a tremendously successful debut album, Dawn, The Jazz Council looks forward to taking over the entire Kootenays, the rest of BC, Canada, and finally, the whole world.
 Already “huge in Japan”, The Jazz Council has a unique approach to jazz and their audiences.
 Non jazz-heads will never leave a JC show saying “the songs all sound the same”, or “that was boring”.
 On the contrary, The Jazz Council firmly believes that jazz is, at its core, pop music, and can be both authentic and accessible.
 Their original compositions (8 of which make up their debut album, Dawn) and their covers weave together many different strands and sub-genres of jazz, giving the listener’s ears a well-balanced diet, while their ability to select sounds from a specific palette gives them a unique, clear sound that is all their own.

--Trumpeter and flautist Laurel Ralston studied classical music performance at the University of Ottawa, and she is now having a blast trying her hand at jazz.
-In August 2011, she attended Jazzworks to find out more about the mysteries of chord progressions and improvisation, and as a result she feels that there may be hope for her yet.
-Laurel is currently Second Trumpet with the Symphony of the Kootenays and she is also an active conductor, serving as director of the Kimberley United Church Choir and Kimberley Community Band.
-In her spare time, Laurel corrects grammatical errors on the chalk sandwichboard signs of Kimberley and ponders ways to make her master’s degree in philosophy pay off financially.
+-Trumpeter and flautist Laurel Ralston studied classical music performance at the University of Ottawa, and has enthusiastically embraced the challenges of jazz, making her reasonably confident that one day she will no longer be square.
+Laurel is a longtime member of the Symphony of the Kootenays and former conductor of the Kimberley United Church Choir and Kimberley Community Band.
+She’s currently honing her jazz skills as a member of Ralph Mercredi Quorum in Ottawa.
+In her spare time, Laurel corrects grammatical errors on chalk sandwichboard signs and ponders ways to make her master’s degree in philosophy pay off financially.

 -Sven Heyde took a Diploma of Music Performance from Grant MacEwan College before completing his BA and BEd.
 He is a versatile percussionist who has studied with Paul Walker (U of L), Brian Thurgood (Grant MacEwan), and Tyler Hornby (Mount Royal).
 He also plays with redGirl, a melodically-inspired-folk-rock-alt-country band; as an occasional player for Symphony of the Kootenays, and as a pick-up player for Cranbrook blues band Grand Larseny.